Lunpopo/GetWebBanner/README.md

 # GetWebBanner
-This is GetWebBanner script, a very small and simple tool to take screenshot when scanning target network.
+GetWebBanner is a very small and simple tool to take screenshot when scanning target network.

 This script aim to find out website who using HTTP server and take screenshot to save.